Bit-Quill/aws-advanced-jdbc-wrapper/docs/development-guide/Pipelines.md

 - The host list provider pipeline.
 - The connection changed notification pipeline.
 - The node list changed notification pipeline.
-- The accepts strategy pipeline
+- The accepts strategy pipeline.
-- The getHostSpecByStrategy pipeline
+- The getHostSpecByStrategy pipeline.

 A plugin does not need to implement all pipelines.
 A plugin can implement one or more pipelines depending on its functionality.